-InternetWhile the Internet is widely available in East and West Java, it can be difficult to access in the more remote communities.
+While the Internet is widely available in the provinces where Volunteers serve, it can be difficult to access it in the more remote communities where Volunteers will be living and working.
 Even when the Internet is available, connection times can be slow.
-While you don’t need to bring a computer from home, many Volunteers appreciate having one with them.
-Computers can be purchased at prices comparable to those in the United States.
-Internet cafes are abundant, and some PCVs purchase a modem.
-Many use Skype with a headset or with video.
+Though bringing a personal computer is not required, Peace Corps Indonesia highly encourages you to bring one since volunteers will need to access training materials on PC’s online learning platform.
+Computers can be also purchased here at prices comparable to those in the United States.
+Internet cafes and Wi-Fi areas are abundant, and some PCVs purchase a modem.

-Housing and Site LocationAll Volunteers in Indonesia are placed in one of two provinces: East Java or West Java.
-Most Volunteers live in small towns or rural villages and are frequently within a few hours from another Volunteer, though some Volunteers are placed further apart from each other.
+All Volunteers in Indonesia are placed in one of three provinces: East Java, West Java or East Nusa Tenggara.
+Most Volunteers live in small towns or rural villages and are frequently within a few hours from another Volunteer, though distance from other Volunteers will vary depending on the specific community where each Volunteer lives.
 Electricity in Volunteer housing runs 220 V/230 V of current.
-Electrical outlets take two or three round pins.
-Keep in mind that Java is one of the most densely populated areas in the world, so even areas that are considered to be rural are still likely to host a large population.
+Electrical outlets take two round pins.
+Keep in mind that Indonesia is one of the most densely populated countries in the world, so even areas that are considered to be rural are still likely to host a large population.

-Living Allowance and Money ManagementVolunteers receive a monthly allowance in Indonesian rupiah that is sufficient to live at the level of the local people.
+Volunteers receive a monthly allowance in Indonesian rupiah that is sufficient to live at the level of the local people.
 The allowance covers food, housing, household supplies, clothing, transportation to and from work, utilities, recreation and entertainment, and incidental expenses.
 Peace Corps Volunteers are expected to live at a level that is comparable with that of their host country counterparts.
 The Peace Corps discourages Volunteers from supplementing their living allowance with funds from home.

-A wide range of vegetables are available in the markets, year round.
-Fruits that are generally available year around include bananas, papayas, oranges, watermelon, melon, and apples.
-White rice is most common; however brown rice is usually available in large urban supermarkets, while oatmeal and cereals are generally available at local convenience stores.
+A wide range of fruits and vegetables are available in the markets, year round.
+White rice is most common; however, brown rice is usually available in large urban supermarkets, while oatmeal and cereals are generally available at local convenience stores.
 Many people consume tempeh and tofu as their main source of protein.
-However, fish is usually available, and cows, goats, and chicken are raised locally.
-Javanese dishes tend to be oily and spicy.
-Eating in restaurants can be challenging for vegetarians because meat is often mixed in with dishes featuring tofu or vegetables.
+However, chicken, fish, seafood, beef, and goat are usually available.
+Indonesian dishes tend to be spicy, fried, and oily.
+It is possible to maintain a vegetarian diet; however, eating in restaurants can be challenging for vegetarians because meat is often mixed in with dishes featuring tofu or vegetables.
 Eating the food provided by your host family, or cooking your own food, is cheaper and healthier than eating in restaurants.

 Professionalism, Dress, and Behavior